0.x postThis post uses the 0.x package names and APIs. For the current release see the 1.x docs and the migration guide.

-Track changes records every insertion, deletion, and formatting change — attributed to an author with a timestamp.
-Legal teams use it for redlining.
-Compliance teams use it for audit trails.
-Editorial teams use it for review.
+Track changes records insertions, deletions, and formatting changes with an author and timestamp.
+Legal teams use it for redlining, compliance teams use it for audit trails, and editorial teams use it for review.

 Suggesting mode